 Once the weeds are dead, pull them out and dispose of them.
 Avoid using vodka on grass.

 Use the natural powder for more than cleaning your clothes.
-Be careful not to use it near flowers or vegetable as it will damage growth of those too.
+Be careful not to use it near flowers or vegetables, as it will damage growth of those too.

-3. Douse weeds between concrete or bricks with lemon juice.
+3. Douse weeds between concrete or bricks with lemon juice — another natural weed killer.

 A true eco-friendly solution, lemon juice will kill unwanted weeds in just a day or two, thanks to lemons’ acidity.
-As with vodka, this treatment is most effective when the weeds are doused on a hot, sunny day.
+As with vodka, this DIY weed killer treatment is most effective when the weeds are doused on a hot, sunny day.

-Studies have proven vinegar is a natural remedy for killing weeds.
+Studies have proven vinegar weed killer is a natural remedy that works.
 Vinegar is “non-selective,” meaning it will kill anything green, but a spray bottle filled with vinegar is a great solution for killing leafy weeds.

 Note: Because of its acidity, it runs the risk of lowering the pH of the soil.
 Make sure to wear protective clothing and eye protection while using any of the solutions.